Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Store' and the resource 'journal entry', and highlights the unique feature of auto-extracted mood and energy, which distinguishes it from sibling tools like add_memory_entry or add_glossary_term.
+The description clearly states the tool stores a journal entry with auto-extracted mood and energy, distinguishing it from sibling add_* tools like add_memory_entry or add_glossary_term.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.